MuhammadUsamaAwan/devops_notes/02 Git.md

 **Tracking Path Changes**

-- `git rm -r --cached node_modules` = delete the file from project and stage the removal for commit. -r meaning recursive
+- `git rm -r --cached [file|folder]` = delete the file from project and stage the removal for commit. -r meaning recursive
-- `git rm -r node_modules` = kept the file from project and stage the removal for commit.
+- `git rm -r [file|folder]` = kept the file from project and stage the removal for commit.

 **Share & Update**